advance100/doc_webpack/using-loaders.md

 # What are loaders?

 Loaders are transformations that are applied on a resource file of your app.
-They are functions (running in node.js) that take the source of a resource file as parameter and return new source.
+They are functions (running in node.js) that take the source of a resource file as the parameter and return the new source.

 ## Loader features